jadekstewart3/sweater_weather/README.md

   - [Endpoints](#endpoints)

   ### Overview
-  Sweater Weather is a Rails API that consumes multiple third party API's to provide weather data for a destination that a person is travelling to.
+  Sweater Weather is a Rails API that consumes multiple third party API's to provide weather data for a destination that a person is traveling to.
 Requests and responses are in JSON format.

   ### Built With
   ![Ruby 3.1.1](https://img.shields.io/badge/Ruby_on_Rails-CC0000?style=for-the-badge&logo=ruby-on-rails&logoColor=white)